MonkeyWhisper/qb-customcarmods/README.md

 # qb-customcarmods

 Usabale items for car parts.
 Add assets images to your qb-inventory folder.
+You need to add the items to qb-core > shared > items.lua first.

 # Preview: